Rocky04/Wooting-ProfileChanger/README.md

 ```

 ## Known Bugs
-If you still press a key while the program is started this key will permanent spawn due to a bug in the firmware of the keayboard, because windows don't register the keyup event from the keyboard.
+If you still press a key while the program is started this key will permanent spawn due to a bug in the firmware of the keyboard, because windows can't register the keyup event from the keyboard.

 ## License
 This project is licensed under the Mozilla Public License Version 2.0 - see the [LICENSE](LICENSE) file for details